 Dropping some thyme essential oil into a warm bath could have a soothing effect, according to Healthline.

-You can consume thyme in a tea or in a herbal cough syrup
+You can also consume thyme in a tea or in a herbal cough syrup

 Fluids are important all-year-round, but especially when you’re unwell.
 WebMD explained that green tea, in particular, contains catechin, a phytochemical that many believe has natural antibiotic and anti-diarrhea effects.